In college, “probation” is a temporary academic status assigned to students who did

-not satisfy their college's minimum academic requirements at the end of Fall or Spring
+not satisfy their college's minimum academic requirements at the end of the fall or

 and obstacles along the way.
 Please know the Counseling Department is here to support

 you through online workshops, Express Chat, appointments, and email.
 Reach out to

 us with any questions and see below for workshop registration, additional information,